Are you looking for an in-depth review of Alcatraz, from someone who has actually been there? If so – keep reading.

 On our recent trip to San Francisco I knew one of the thing we absolutely had to do – was visit Alcatraz.

-The first bit of advice I’m going to give you (and it’ll save you time, money and tears) is this: YOU HAVE TO BOOK WELL IN ADVANCE.
+But the first bit of advice I’m going to give you (and it’ll save you time, money and tears) is this: YOU HAVE TO BOOK WELL IN ADVANCE.

 You can’t just ‘turn up’ for Alcatraz.
 If you want to ensure you get to go, and you want to pay ‘normal’ prices (and not extortionate third-party, last-minute prices) you need to visit the official website, and try and book tickets at least a month ahead of time.
 Don’t forget to do this, because if you do you’ll just be disappointed.